SilverC0de/lytaWhatsapp/README.md

 #### Pandorabots
 We don't want Snow to bore us right, so let's use pandorabots 😁😁

-#### Netlify
+#### Heroku
 Snow should be online every time right?
-We need to host it, Netlify powers serverless applications, Let's use it
+We need to host it, Heroku powers serverless applications, Let's use it

 #### FaunaDB
 So FaunaDB is a serverless DB as well, I guess I'm falling in love with serverless bitch*s